saltedge/saltedge-ios-swift/README.md

-# Salt Edge iOS Swift SDK and Example application
+# Salt Edge iOS / macOS Swift SDK and Example application

-A handful of classes to help you interact with the Salt Edge API from your iOS app.
+A handful of classes to help you interact with the Salt Edge API from your iOS/macOS app.
 Last SDK version (2.0+) supports Salt Edge API v5.

 ## Requirements

+- iOS 10.0+ / macOS 10.12+
-iOS 10.0+, Swift 4+
+- Swift 4+

 ## Installation with CocoaPods